jtregenza/jtregenza.github.io/_posts/2015-04-01-experimenting-with-jekyll.markdown

 This was a bit laborious, most command line training is dry.
 The Jekyll documentation looks to be for an audience that has a bit more dev knowledge than I have.
 I felt a bit lost, with more questions that answers.

- A bit more searching I came across a <a href="https://youtu.be/iWowJBRMtpc" target="_blank">youtube video</a> that gave me the confidence to get the ball rolling.
-To learn new things, I'll either throw myself headfirst into it and tinker .
+ A bit more searching and I came across this <a href="https://youtu.be/iWowJBRMtpc" target="_blank">youtube video</a> that gave me the confidence to get the ball rolling.
+To learn new things, I'll either throw myself headfirst into it and tinker.
 In this case, when the task is a little more complex I needed someone to walk me through it.

 With the most daunting part of this little project out of the way, I had Jekyll set up and I had a working knowledge of how to get around it.
 I got to work in cutting up my code to put it into module and getting my blog posts into markdown.